finalyards/ZOO-esp32/README.md

 - use `dc-motors` code, targeting ESP32-C3, while..
 - using `tof` code, targeting ESP32-C6

-This at least matches the way the author works; there's always a particular breadboard connected with such software.
+This at least matches the way the author works; there's always a particular breadboard wired for working with such software.

 To change the folder's MCU target,